“A great majority of the

 Consentual knowledge can be broken down further into three meaningful

 a.
-That based on other's intrinsic, sensual, evidential, and experiential
+That based on other's intrinsic, sensory, evidential, and experiential

 knowledge and interpretation.